Randy Rhoads: Plane crash

-Keyboardist Don Airey was the only member of the band to witness the crash, as the rest were still asleep in the bus.
-In his account, he explained that he was standing beside the bus taking photos that he planned to give to Rhoads later.
-He told of seeing a struggle between Rhoads and Aycock in the cockpit as the plane approached the bus, seconds before the crash.
-He gave the following eyewitness account:
+Airey was the only member of the band to witness the crash, as the rest were still asleep in the bus.
+In his account, he reported a struggle between Rhoads and Aycock in the cockpit, seconds before the crash:

-As the band members on board the bus were all shaken from their bunks by the impact and tried to figure out what had happened, bassist Sarzo recalls side-stepping broken glass in his bare feet and looking through the gaping hole in the bus to see tour manager Jake Duncan outside rocking back and forth on the ground screaming "They're gone!
+As the band members on board the bus tried to figure out what had happened, Sarzo recalls side-stepping broken glass in his bare feet and looking through the gaping hole in the bus to see Duncan outside, rocking back and forth on the ground screaming "They're gone!
 They're gone!"
 Drummer Tommy Aldridge took a fire extinguisher from the bus and ran towards the crash site in a vain attempt to put out the fire.
-Tour manager Duncan, who had been on board the first flight, explained that although he had been concerned about the pilot's behavior, there was no sense of foreboding:
+Duncan, who had been on board the first flight, explained that although he had been concerned about the pilot's behavior, there was no sense of foreboding:

 Rhoads was afraid of flying and Youngblood had a bad heart.
-Rhoads originally had no intention of getting in the plane; Duncan explained how the guitarist ended up on the doomed flight:
+Rhoads originally had no intention of getting in the plane.
+Duncan explained how the guitarist ended up on the doomed flight: